mahmoud/clastic/docs/tutorial.rst

 Now we arrange the home page template.
 First, we add a modal dialog to display the result.
-By default, it contains dummy information:
+By default, it contains placeholder values:

 .. code-block:: html